openstack/freezer/README.rst

     $ freezer-agent --action restore --cindernative-vol-id 3ad7a62f-217a-48cd-a861-43ec0a04a78b

-Nova restore currently creates an instance with the content of saved one, but the ip address of the vm will be different as well as it's id.
+Nova restore currently creates an instance with the content of saved one, but the ip address of the vm will be different as well as its id.

 Execute a nova restore::